Basit-Dev/Flask-Dashboard/README.md

 - When invalid email typed - Shows error.
 - Once a user user is added - it takes you back to the user list with a success message.
 - When an email is the same - a “duplicate email” error displays.
+- When an phone number is the same - a “A user with this email or phone number already exists!, error" displays.

 ---